brianebeling/Rethought.Commands/README.md

 }
 ```

-As you can see the context is often just a simple data holding object.
+Like you can see the context is often just a simple data holding object.
 In real world scenarios there will be much more data.

-Next lets take a look at our composition.
+Next lets take a look at our builder in action.

 ```csharp
 public class Program